1

 Rhubarb Lemonade Slush

 My family loves rhubarb, and this is such a fun way to enjoy it.
 It's nice to have in the freezer and bring out when guests drop by.
-Even people that aren't crazy about rhubarb enjoy it. —Cathie Beard, Philomath, OregonFind out which store-bought lemonades our Test Kitchen ranked the highest.
+Even people who aren't crazy about rhubarb enjoy it. —Cathie Beard, Philomath, OregonFind out which store-bought lemonades our Test Kitchen ranked the highest.

 3